nephio-project/docs/install-guide/package-transformations.md

 ```
 kpt alpha rpkg pull -n default mgmt-08c26219f9879acdefed3469f8c3cf89d5db3868 regional
 ```
-3. Set the nephio labels on the package
+3. Set the Nephio labels on the package

 ```
 kpt fn eval --image gcr.io/kpt-fn/set-labels:v0.2.0 regional -- "nephio.org/site-type=regional" "nephio.org/region=us-west1"
 ```

 4. Check that the labels have been set.
 In all `PackageVariant` and `WorkloadCluster` files, the following `metadata.labels` fields have been added:

 ```
 labels: